SeanYeatts/SolidWrap/README.rst

 API Reference
 -------------

+The core of the API relies on two objects: ``solidworks`` and ``vault``.
+These are treated as singletons; they come pre-instanced by the module and should not be manually created by the user.
+The majority of interactions with the SolidWrap API flows through these objects.

+The ``solidworks`` object:

+The ``vault`` object:

 Key ``import`` statements:

 .. code:: python

-  import solidwrap                         # main SolidWrap module from solidwrap import solidworks, vault  # direct access to SolidWorks and PDM processes
+  import solidwrap                         # top level SolidWrap module from solidwrap import solidworks, vault  # explicit access to SolidWorks and PDM processes

 Installation